grant/talks/tips.md

 - X is a great way to do Y. This talk will teach you everything to do Z including a, b, c.
 After this talk, you'll be ready to foo.
 - Have you wanted to do X but didn't make progress?
 Y can help you do X. This talk will teach you how to A, how to B, and how C can help too.
 After this talk...
 - Question?
 Fact helps.
 This talk will teach attendees how to X including (list A, B, C).
 After this talk, attendees can Z!

+## Pre-talk

+- Look sharp
+- Wear a nametag
+- Smile
+- Talk to the audience
+- Take pictures
+- Setup computer with slides and demos.
+Close everything else as much as possible.

+## Post-talk

+- Thank the attendees
+- Thank the organizers (in person and in email)